developingfaizaan/subscription-tracker-api/README.md

 ## <a name="introduction">🤖 Introduction</a>

-A production-ready Subscription Management System API that handles real users, real money, and real business logic.
+Build a **production-ready Subscription Management System API** that handles **real users, real money, and real business logic**.

+Authenticate users using JWTs, connect a database, create models and schemas, and integrate it with ORMs.
+Structure the architecture of your API to ensure scalability and seamless communication with the frontend.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **50k+** members.
 It's a place where people help each other out.